-The recent trend of laser cataract surgery has gone one step further and makes sure even the incisions are made with laser.
+The recent trend of this surgery has gone one step further and makes sure even the incisions are made with laser.
 This ensures an all-laser cataract surgery, and increases the accuracy and precision of the procedure.

 Your doctor will prescribe you certain medications for the eye to be put before and after the surgery.
 It may take upto a few days for your vision to regain perfect clarity.

-Dr. Kareeshma Wadia routinely performs laser cataract surgery regularly.
+Dr. Kareeshma Wadia routinely performs this surgery regularly.
 Speak to her for more details on what is the best option for you.

 Dr. Kareeshma performing Phacoemulsification Cataract Surgery